AnmolJungBohora/themeparks/README.md

-A simple web-based ticketing system developed using PHP, HTML, and CSS.
-This system allows for efficient management of theme park ticket bookings, visitor records, and entry tracking.
-Designed for small-scale amusement setups or academic projects.
+A dynamic web-based ticketing system primarily built with JavaScript, along with PHP, HTML, and CSS.
+It manages theme park ticket bookings, visitor details, and entry validations.
+Ideal for academic projects or small amusement park setups.